balderdashy/sails-docs/reference/waterline/datastores/transaction.md

 # .transaction()

-Fetch a preconfigured deferred object hooked up to the sails-mysql adapter (and consequently the appropriate driver)
+Fetch a preconfigured deferred object hooked up to the sails-mysql or sails-postgresql adapter (and consequently the appropriate driver)

 ```usage
 someDatastore.transaction(during).exec(function(err, resultMaybe) {